prosirer/numbertree/Languages/LanguageTablesMasterFile.md

 the numerical value of ል is 8.

 Those born in Ethiopia or Eritrea will have to use the Ethiopian calendar to calculate the Morphic Field.
-Please see Appendix 2 for more information.
+Please see the Calendar.md file in the Amharic folder for more information.

 Amharic – Lightning Chart